-Japan is a fascinating country which is well known for quality products and artisans who devote their entire lives to their profession.
-It’s a virtue by Japanese top peers from all different kinds of fields which really made a huge impression on me.
+Japan is a fascinating country that is well known for quality products and artisans who devote their entire lives to their profession.
+It’s a virtue of Japanese top peers from all different kinds of fields which really made a huge impression on me.
 This dedication to one thing and the personal wish (let’s just call it that) to really excel in the area you chose is something that really fascinates me.

-We probably all have these moments when we struggle with work, with our studies just with most of the things we’re doing with our lives.
-I always welcome these thoughts in a certain sense because it never can wrong to questions yourself and the things you’re doing now and then.
+We probably all have these moments when we struggle with work, our studies just with most of the things we’re doing with our lives.
+I always welcome these thoughts in a certain sense because it never can be wrong to question yourself and the things you’re doing now and then.
 But I can be a lazy person and when things get tough after a little while and the first rush of excitement and fast process is gone I tend to let things slide a little.

 I bet 15 minutes of iknow would’ve been in the cards for that day.
 And then there comes the time again when I think about these Japanese artisans (which sounds a little too uptight for my taste but let’s just call them that) and how they’re devoting their entire life and not just a couple of hours to their profession.
-Of course you can now argue that learning Japanese is not my profession but let’s just skip that thought and get all the motivation out of my little example that we can.
+Of course, you can now argue that learning Japanese is not my profession but let’s just skip that thought and get all the motivation out of my little example that we can.

 The reason why most Japanese students fail